NicolaMaestri00/Robotica/README.md

 # Introduction to Robotics (UniTn)

 ## Laboratories
+### Lab 1
+The goals of this assignment are:
+• learning the basic procedure to visualize a robot model using the Unified Robot Description Format (URDF)
+• compute and visualize the direct/inverse kinematics of a 4-DoF serial manipulator
+• compute and analyze the forward/inverse dynamics of a 4-DoF serial manipulator using the Recursive Newton-Euler Algorithm (RNEA)
+### Lab 2
+The goals of this assignment are:
+• learning the basic procedure to design a motion controller in the joint space for a manipulator in free-motion (i.e. not in contact)
+• analyze the advantage/disadvantage of decentralized/ centralized approaches (i.e. feedback linearization)
+• implement the interaction with the environment with a compliant contact mode

 ## Final Assignment
 Handing a microphone to random people that want to ask questions after a talk, can be a duly task,